KORE: Enhancing Knowledge Injection for Large Multimodal Models via Knowledge-Oriented Controls: Knowledge-Oriented Controls

 \subsection{Knowledge-Oriented Augmentation}

-Existing knowledge injection methods suffer from poor generalization and struggle to master new knowledge~\citep{ovadia2024fine,jiang2025when,tang2025evowiki}.
-Inspired by recent work demonstrating that data augmentation effectively enhances generalization~\citep{singhal2022large,Allen_Zhu2024PhysicsLM,wang2025ascdattentionsteerablecontrastivedecoding,park2025new}, we seek to enhance the model's ability to learn new knowledge through data augmentation.
+Existing knowledge injection methods suffer from poor generalization and struggle to master new knowledge \cite{ovadia2024fine,jiang2025when,tang2025evowiki}.
+Inspired by recent work demonstrating that data augmentation effectively enhances generalization \cite{singhal2022large,Allen_Zhu2024PhysicsLM,wang2025ascdattentionsteerablecontrastivedecoding,park2025new}, we seek to enhance the model's ability to learn new knowledge through data augmentation.
 However, existing methods are limited to superficial and discrete augmentation, which is insufficient for helping models internalize new knowledge systematically.
 To address these limitations, we propose \aug, a profound and structured augmentation method via automated pipeline, to build structured and comprehensive knowledge for accurate adaptation.

 We observe that \aug augments the original knowledge into multi-rounds dialogues data (forming the trunk) and instruction tasks data (forming the branches), thereby constructing a comprehensive and higher-level knowledge tree (Left part of Figure~\ref{fig:augmentation_comparison}) that supports superior generalization and internalization of new knowledge. \aug moves beyond enabling models to accurately fit training data for ``data memorization''.
 Instead, it focuses on helping the model comprehend and reason about the inherent logic and associations within the knowledge itself.
 This enables the model to think, internalize new knowledge, and effectively extract and manipulate the learned knowledge, thereby achieving real ``\textbf{knowledge internalization}''.
+In contrast, general augmentation methods are superficial and discrete.
+As shown in right part of Figure~\ref{fig:augmentation_comparison}, for text augmentation, techniques such as knowledge-aware (\eg rephrasing) or knowledge-agnostic (\eg synonym replacement) only create isolated variations.
+Likewise, image augmentation, whether knowledge-aware (\eg semantic-preserving) or knowledge-agnostic (\eg rotation), operate on a surface level.
+These methods merely generate isolated data points without connection, superficially modifying existing knowledge to broaden exposure.
+They fail to construct a coherent knowledge structure.
+Consequently, general augmentation methods offer limited support for the generalization and internalization of new knowledge.
+We experimentally validate this statement in \autoref{sec:augmentation} and \aug's implementation details are as follows: